How Insightful Is Dear White People?

 Green: While I wouldn’t necessarily say I connected to any of the characters in the show, I did attend a PWI (Ohio University) at a time when issues of race and brutality against black people were at the forefront of discussion after the deaths of Trayvon Martin, Eric Garner, and Mike Brown.
 Factions of students dealt with those tensions in different ways, and I think the rift between Sam, an agitator, and Troy, the obedient son of the dean, was somewhat a true reflection of how multiple approaches to talking about race and flare-ups on campuses play out in real life.

 White: As someone who also went to a PWI (Columbia), I get that the perception of the black student body at PWIs might align closely with what’s presented in Dear White People.
-In reality I think the black students who wind up going to PWIs are incredibly varied, just like the black students who go to HBCUs.
+In reality I think the black students who wind up going to PWIs are incredibly varied, just like the black students who go to HBCUs (historically black colleges and universities).
 That’s true not just in background, but also in views on racial issues that arise, be they external (like those Adrienne mentioned) or internal campus relations (the main kind the show deals with).

 The presumption of bougieness is actually why I found the Coco-Sam dynamic to be so interesting.
 Of course there are black kids who grew up in nice neighborhoods with lots of privilege.
 But there are many black kids at these very affluent institutions who are certainly not from affluent backgrounds, who are there in hopes that their four years will give them access to a better life.
 I also think that black kids who go to PWIs have the additional task of trying to navigate the differences within the black community, while coping with the realities of being black in America, while also trying to find a place at elite, white institutions that have histories of being inaccessible, hostile, and discriminatory.
 I think that can be a complex space to navigate, especially for young adults who are still trying to figure out where they stand absent parental influence.